Shimpei-GANGAN/Shimpei-GANGAN/README.md

 ## `$ whoami`

-🌸 Freelance Web Engineer, mainly front-end developer.
+🌸 Web Engineer, mainly front-end developer.
 I also works as a cloud architect and product manager.

 💚 [![nuxt-logo]][nuxt-contributor] and [![unjs-logo]][unjs-contributor] familiy contributor.
 See more [nuxters](https://nuxters.nuxt.com/shinGangan).